ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 a MITM, by sending alerts or TCP packets to the client, or blocking packets from the server.
 To the client this is indistinguishable from a network error.

-In the case of a vulnerability in TLS 1.1 that an attacker wants to exploit, she could trigger the client's version fallback mechanism and thus force a 1.1 connection, even if both parties support 1.2.

 The [POODLE](https://www.openssl.org/~bodo/ssl-poodle.pdf) attack is one example where an attacker abuses the version fallback to force an SSL 3.0 connection.
-In response to this browsers vendors disabled version fallbacks to SSL 3.0, and then SSL 3.0 entirely, to prevent even up-to-date clients from being exploited.
+In response to this browser vendors disabled version fallbacks to SSL 3.0, and then SSL 3.0 entirely, to prevent even up-to-date clients from being exploited.
 Insecure version fallback in browsers pretty much break the actual version negotiation mechanisms.